-Even though most states had already expanded dependent coverage for young adults before the ACA (Levine, McKnight, and Heep, 2011; Monheit et al., 2011), there are several reasons why studying the impact of the federal expansion of dependent coverage is important.
+Even though most states had already expanded dependent coverage for young adults before the ACA (Monheit et al., 2011; Levine et al., 2011), there are several reasons why studying the impact of the federal expansion of dependent coverage is important.
 First, state expansions had led to unclear effects on health insurance coverage for young adults, partly because the state laws had several restrictions based on age as well as marital, student, prior uninsurance, and state residency statuses.
 This is an important area for investigating the relative strength of federal versus state solutions to similar problems.
 In addition, Internal Revenue Service (IRS) regulations prior to March 2010 stipulated that the exclusion of employer health insurance contributions from taxable income applied only to children under age 19, or under age 24 for full-time students; insurance provided to older dependents would have to be reported as taxable income.
 Under the ACA, this section of the IRS code was amended effective March 2010 so that the tax exemption applies to children until they turn 27 years of age, regardless of whether they are tax dependents (IRS, 2010a, 2010b).
 Perhaps most importantly, earlier state laws did not apply to self-insured plans because the Employee Retirement Income and Security Act (ERISA) exempts them from these regulations.
 About 57 percent of private sector health insurance enrollees were enrolled in self-insured plans in 2010 (AHRQ, 2012).
 Moreover, it is not clear how well the state provisions were understood by potentially eligible families (Cantor et al., 2012a) while the ACA provisions were widely publicized.
 Unlike the heavily qualified state laws, the federal insurer mandate applies to all children under the age of 26, and therefore presents a unique opportunity for studying the effect of a targeted insurance expansion on the coverage and other behaviors of affected individuals.

-A. Prior State-Level Private Insurance Mandates
+Prior State-Level Private Insurance Mandates

 Currently, there are on average over 40 private-insurer coverage mandates in each state (Bunce, 2012).
 Most mandates target services or providers that should be covered, rather than coverage of sub-populations.
 State mandate activity specific to young-adult-dependent coverage, which started in 1995 with legislation in Utah, yielded the limited provisions described above.
-Two papers (Levine, McKnight, and Heep, 2011; Monheit et al., 2011) used CPS data to evaluate the insurance effects of state laws for dependent coverage but reached different conclusions.
-Monheit et al. (2011) find no evidence that uninsurance was reduced, while Levine, McKnight, and Heep (2011) find a 3 percentage-point drop in uninsurance.
-There are many small differences between their approaches: the demographic definitions of the treatment and control groups differ; they have slightly different characterizations of state laws and samples of the CPS data; they have somewhat different outcome and control variables; and Levine, McKnight, and Heep (2011) draw their conclusions from a triple-difference estimate using a within-state control group, while Monheit et al. (2011) estimate a DD where the within-state control group is included along with the out-of-state control group.1 Although it is beyond the scope of our paper to determine the most appropriate approach to this question, the lack of consensus motivates our need to perform several specification checks with alternative control groups when studying the federal law.
+Two papers (Levine et al., 2011; Monheit et al., 2011) used CPS data to evaluate the insurance effects of state laws for dependent coverage but reached different conclusions.
+Monheit et al. (2011) find no evidence that uninsurance was reduced, while Levine et al. (2011) find a 3 percentage-point drop in uninsurance.
+Although there are many small differences between their approaches (the demographic definitions of the treatment and control groups differ; they have slightly different characterizations of state laws and samples of the CPS data; and they have somewhat different control variables), the main difference is that Levine et al. (2011) draw their conclusions from a triple-difference estimate using a withinstate control group, while Monheit et al. (2011) estimate a DD where the withinstate control group is included along with the out-of-state control group.
+2 When Monheit et al. (2011) and Levine et al. (2011) have similar specifications, they appear to produce consistent results (Table 5 of Levine et al., 2011, row 1).
+Although it is beyond the scope of our paper to determine the most appropriate approach to this question, we conclude from our review of the two papers that estimates of the effect of young-adult state mandates are sensitive to the specification used, and it motivates our need to perform several specification checks with alternative control groups when studying the federal law.

-B. ACA Dependent Care Provision
+ACA Dependent Care Provision